janggyver/timesheet/readme.md

 * To track working hours online (and also visualize stat)
-* Support open authentication (OAuth) for easier sign-up
+* Support open authentication (OAuth) for easier sign-up ** To use OAuth, please fill out google api info in Timesheet/appsettings.json

 ## Weekly view